CarrieForle/CustomTranslationSilksong/docs/README.md

 # I18N

-This mod supports [I18N](https://thunderstore.io/c/hollow-knight-silksong/p/silksong_modding/I18N/) and allow you to translate/load translation in other unsupported languages by including the translation file named with lowercase language code.
+This mod is compatible with [I18N](https://thunderstore.io/c/hollow-knight-silksong/p/silksong_modding/I18N/) and allow you to translate/load translation in unsupported languages for mods by including the translation file named with lowercase language code.

 For example, if you want to translate a mod into Thai, you would provide `th.json` under its `languages` folder.